syssi/esphome-daly-bms/README.md

 ## Alternative for wired communication

-If you prefer a wired connection over Bluetooth, consider using the alternative project by @patagonaa: https://github.com/patagonaa/esphome-daly-hkms-bms
+If you prefer a wired connection (UART/RS485) over Bluetooth, consider using the alternative project by @patagonaa: https://github.com/patagonaa/esphome-daly-hkms-bms

-This custom component handles the DALY BMS serial protocol directly (which is similar to Modbus but incompatible with the official standard) and works with wired connections.

 ## Requirements